araskazemi/greenhouse/Identity_Binding.md

-**Description:** In addition to meeting all the requirements for basic level, the binding can be endorsed with a higher confidence when the process `http://id.swedenconnect.se/id-binding/process/nordicid` ([4.3](#nordic-id-in-population-register)) can match attribute in the assertion from eIDAS to a registered nordic identification number in the Swedish population register.
+**Description:** In addition to meeting all the requirements for basic level, the binding can be endorsed with a higher confidence when the process `http://id.swedenconnect.se/id-binding/process/nordicid` ([4.3](#nordic-id-in-population-register)) can match attribute in the assertion from eIDAS to a registered Nordic identification number in the Swedish population register.

 In summary, following processes must have been applied:
 - `http://id.swedenconnect.se/id-binding/process/registered` ([4.1](#essential-matching-population-register))